Battle of Raate Road: Battle

 The battles focused on Haukila, where most of the Soviet troops were located and where squadrons "Mandelin" and "Mäkiniemi" attacked.
 Squadron "Mäkiniemi" had started moving towards Haukila a few days before the official attack.
 At the same time, the fresh 3rd NKVD Border Guard Regiment was just arriving to assist the Soviet 44th Division.
-By the following morning, the Finnish troops held strong blocking positions reinforced with mines at several points in the midst of the Soviet column.
+The Finnish troops held strong blocking positions reinforced with mines at several points in the midst of the Soviet column.
 During January 6, heavy fighting occurred all along the Raate Road as the Finns continued to break up the enemy forces into smaller pieces.
 The Soviets attempted to overrun Finnish roadblocks with armor, losing numerous tanks in frontal attacks, but were unsuccessful.
 Finally, at 21:30, Alexei Vinogradov belatedly ordered his division to retreat to the Soviet border.

 The despairing Soviet troops began to escape north over Lake Kiantajärvi.
 Many soldiers froze to death without proper clothing or supplies.
 Remnants of Soviet units had already tried to escape to the east, but were blocked by squadron "Kari".
 Further in the east, squadron "Fagernäs" could not keep a strategic bridge under Finnish control.
 On January 7, squadron "Fagernäs" recaptured the bridge and before noon all Soviet resistance was suppressed.
 The mopping-up went on for two days, during which the Finns rounded up hundreds of starving, freezing Soviet soldiers.
 Other remnants of the 44th Division were forced to withdraw from the area, fleeing through the northern forests pursued by the Finns, finally reaching the border in several small groups.

 The Finnish army captured a tremendous amount of materiel in this battle.
 The Soviets had been so sure of their victory that a military band, complete with instruments, banners and notes, had traveled with the 44th Division to perform in a victory parade.
 The Finns found their instruments among the captured materiel.